Flops and spherical functors: Introduction

-Morphisms $p$, $p^+$ are the projections on the factors.
-The flop functor is then
+where $p$ and $p^+$ stand for the projections to the factors.
+The flop functor is:

-We should note that this functor not necessarily induces an equivalence if the dimension of fibers of $f$ is greater than one (see \cite{Nam2}), which means that the functor needs an adjustment when fibers of the morphism have higher relative dimension.
+Note that this functor does not necessarily induce an equivalence if the dimension of fibers of $f$ is greater than 1 (see \cite{Nam2}), which means that the functor needs an adjustment for fibers of higher dimension.

-Our assumptions on the flop contraction (see below) are those adopted by M. Van den Bergh in \cite{VdB}.
-In fact, we use also some technics borrowed from his work.
-M. Van den Bergh constructed an equivalence ${\Sigma} \colon \dD^b(X)\xrightarrow{\simeq} \dD^b(X^+)$ which, in fact, differs from the flop functor and which is given via the identification of both categories with the derived category of modules over a sheaf of non-commutative algebras on $Y$.
+The above assumptions on the flopping contraction are those adopted by M. Van den Bergh in \cite{VdB}.
+We use also some technics borrowed from his work.
+M. Van den Bergh constructed an equivalence ${\Sigma} \colon \dD^b(X)\xrightarrow{\simeq} \dD^b(X^+)$, which is given via the identification of both categories with the derived category of modules over a sheaf of non-commutative algebras on affine $Y$.
 We first give a new interpretation for functor ${\Sigma}$.
 To this end, we identify $\dD^b(X)$ with $\Hot^{-,b}(\mathscr{P}_{-1})$, the homotopy category of complexes of projective objects $\mathscr{P}_{-1}$ in the heart $\Per{-1}(X/Y)$ of the perverse t-structure, introduced by T. Bridgeland in \cite{Br1}.
-We show that ${\Sigma}$ can be defined as the functor $f^{+*}f_*(-)^{\vee \vee }$ applied term-wise to complexes of objects in $\mathscr{P}_{-1}$ and give an independent proof that it is an equivalence and that it can be extended to an equivalence $\wt{\Sigma}$ between unbounded categories of quasi-coherent sheaves.
+We show that ${\Sigma}$ can be defined as the functor $(f^{+*}f_*(-))^{\vee \vee }$ applied term-wise to complexes of objects in $\mathscr{P}_{-1}$.
+We give an independent proof that the flop functor is an equivalence and that it can be extended to an equivalence $\Sigma_{\textrm{qc}}$ between unbounded categories of quasi-coherent sheaves (Proposition \ref{prop_DG_enha_of_sigma}).

 Then we show that the flop functor is given in the same way by the term-wise application of the functor $f^{+*}f_*(-)$.
-To this end, we need one of the technical innovations of our paper, the $L^1f^*f_*$ vanishing for objects in $\mathscr{P}_{-1}$.
-More precisely, we prove (Lemma \ref{lem_L1ffOM_i=0}) that if $f \colon X \to Y$ is a flopping contraction, then the sheaf $L^1f^*f_* \mM$ is zero, for any $\mM \in \mathscr{P}_{-1}$.
-The proof of $L^1f^*$ vanishing is based on a local presentation of $Y$ as a divisor in a smooth variety $\yY$.
-Note that, since $Y$ is singular, object $Lf^*f_* \mM$ in general has infinitely many non-zero cohomology sheaves, more precisely, they satisfy 2-periodicity (see Section \ref{ssec_periodicity}), which is a reminiscent of matrix factorizations \cite{Orl3}.
+To this end, we need one of the technical innovations of our paper, the $L^1f^*f_*$-\emph{vanishing} for objects in $\mathscr{P}_{-1}$.
+We prove (Lemma \ref{lem_L1ffOM_i=0}) that if $f \colon X \to Y$ is a flopping contraction satisfying the above conditions, then $L^1f^*f_* \mM$ is zero, for any $\mM \in \mathscr{P}_{-1}$.
+The proof of the vanishing is based on a local presentation of $Y$ as a divisor in a smooth variety $\yY$.
+Note that, since $Y$ is singular, object $Lf^*f_* \mM$ in general has infinitely many non-zero cohomology sheaves, more precisely, they satisfy 2-periodicity (see Section \ref{ssec_periodicity}), which is a reminiscent of matrix factorizations \cite{Buch}, \cite{Orl3}.
+Finally, we prove that the composite $F^+ F$, the `flop-flop' functor, is the term-wise extension of $f^*f_*(-)|_{\mathscr{P}_{-1}}$.